Fall/Winter 2017 Makeup Trends

 Fall is the season when most of us decide to play with warmer colors for clothing and makeup.
 But, it seems that this year things are going to be different.
 All of the Fall 2017 shows are over, and the runway looks gave a lot of fresh fall inspiration.
-Thanks to the shows we know what to expect for the upcoming season.
+Thanks to these shows, we know what to expect for the upcoming season.

 Bold and vibrant colors will dominate the makeup for Fall/Winter 2017.
 Lipsticks will be dark again, including maroon, deep cherry, and plum shades.
 The biggest trend is going to be the two-toned lips.
 You can create this look with any two similar lip shades that are based on the same color.
 It is a very wearable trend that is worth trying.